jenni-westoby/Julia_GPU_examples/src/Accessing_GPUs.md

 ##Option 1

 If you are going for option 1, the cloud based platform you are using should have instructions for how to gain access to the GPUs you are paying for.
-It is quite likely that the cloud based platform will already have the CUDA toolkit and drivers that you need installed, so once you have managed to log in you are probably good to go!
+It is quite likely that the cloud based platform will already have the CUDA toolkit installed, so once you have managed to log in you are probably good to go!

 ##Option 2

-If you are going for option 2, talk to the HPC administrator to find out how to get access to the GPUs and check that the CUDA toolkit and CUDA drivers are already installed.
+If you are going for option 2, talk to the HPC administrator to find out how to get access to the GPUs and check that the CUDA toolkit are already installed.

 ##Option 3